Explore Doi Inthanon’s breathtaking trails, waterfalls, and hill tribes. Discover Thailand’s highest peak and vibrant culture on the Kew Mae Pan trek.

 Thai Hmong Community Market - Market in Chom Thong District, Chiang Mai 50160, Thai Hmong Community Market Contact Details, Thai Hmong Community Market -

 Kew Mae Pan - The Kew Mae Pan Nature Trail (Thai: กิ่วแม่ปาน) is undoubtedly the most popular trail in Doi Inthanon National Park.
-If visiting Chiang Mai from November to May, hiking the Kew Mae Pan Nature Trail is an absolute must-do adventure.
-It is a spectacular trail with fantastic views on a clear day.
+If visiting Chiang Mai between November and May, hiking the Kew Mae Pan Nature Trail is a must-do adventure.
+It is a breathtaking trail with incredible views on a clear day.
 The Hmong people from the nearby Ban Khun Klang community manage and maintain the trail.

-The trail is open only during the dry season from November 1 until May 31 each year.
+The trail is open only during the dry season from November 1 to May 31 each year.
 Be sure not to miss the trail this season.

 - English-Speaking Guide